 All prescription sleeping pills have risks, especially for people with certain medical conditions, including liver or kidney disease.
 Always talk with your doctor before trying a new treatment for insomnia.

-Many hypnotic drugs are habit-forming and can leave some patients feeling groggy the next day and patients with pre-existing health issues should be particularly cautious.
+Many hypnotic drugs, including strong sleeping pills, are habit-forming and can leave some patients feeling groggy the next day and patients with pre-existing health issues should be particularly cautious.

 Each sleeping medicine will have its own side effects, but some of the most common side effects of prescription sleeping pills include: